 While there are many varieties of mole, the most ubiquitous is mole poblano.
 The sauce contains over 20 ingredients and is dark thanks to the chocolate and mulato peppers.
 It’s traditionally served on turkey but is also commonly used with chicken and pork.

-Both Pueblo and Oaxaca claim to be the originators of mole.
+Both Puebla and Oaxaca claim to be the originators of mole.
 Regardless of who made it first, they both make it very well.
 Be sure to dig in and give some mole dishes a try when you travel to Mexico, it’s definitely one of the best things to do in Oaxaca.

 22. Visit the Basilica of Guadalupe